itguy327/LXC-Stuff/Upgrading-LXC-Container-to-Full-Xubuntu-Desktop-Distribution-with-VNC.md

 6. Restart container
 7. Remote in to your container
   1. run `vncserver`
+  2. (optional) run `vncserver -geometry 1280x780` for specific resolution
-  2. use preferred VNC client to connect to forwarding port
+  3. use preferred VNC client to connect to forwarding port